 HIV stands for Human Immunodeficiency Virus.
-It can infect and gradually destroy an infected person's immune system, reducing their body’s ability to fight infection and cancers.
+It can infect and gradually destroy a person's immune system, reducing their body’s ability to fight infection and cancers.

 AIDS is short for Acquired Immune Deficiency Syndrome.
 AIDS is not a single disease or condition.
 It is a term that describes the point when a person’s immune system can no longer cope because of the damage caused by HIV and they start to get one or more specific illnesses.

-10.9% of the population of South Africa are HIV+ , but many do not know that their status.
-The faster you start the right treatment the higher the quality and the longer the length of life you will have.
+In South Africa, 1 in 5 people are living with HIV, but many do not know their status.
+The faster you start the right treatment, the higher the quality and the longer the length of life you will have.
 Click here to see the full article.

 The body fluids that contain enough HIV to infect someone are:

 - Breast milk

 - Pre-cum (the fluid that the penis produces for lubrication before ejaculation).

 You can find out more about HIV transmission here.

 What are the symptoms?

 The first symptoms can appear within six weeks of infection.
 After this, many people can have no symptoms for years.
 You can find more about HIV symptoms here.